TkDevk/Mini-microservice-Project-using-React/README.md

 </div>
 <h1>Welcome</h1>

+# IMPORTANT!

+Reload the page to see your post, same goes for the comments, once you submit your comment pls reload the page and you will see it.

+If you want to know more about the project, inside of each carpet there is a .md document, there you can check the process and steps.

 It's still in process but i was finally able to full deploy it in AWS services.

-The Client Front end part is hosted in S3, it's deploy as static app.
+The Client Front end part is hosted in S3, it's deployed as static app.

-For the post and comments microservices i use Lambda serverles and then set Api rest as triggers.
+For the post and comments microservices i use Lambda serverles and then set Api Gateway as triggers.

 <h2>How to use it</h2>

 In the Web home page you will see a navbar in the top side (is not responsive yet), in the top right part there is button that you can click and it will show you a front where you can create your post.

+# Coming up:

+Dark and light mode would be able to use for any user and user id, login per session will generate a temporary user token.

-# IMPORTANT!
+# Next features:

-Reload the page to see your post, same goes for the comments, once you submit your comment pls reload the page and you will see it.

-If you want to know more about the project inside of each carpet is .md document, there you can check the process and steps.
+Currently working in a Websocket service for the comments and posts as well.

 # LOGBOOK